 The Research Office offers more details on Contract Management.

-The reasons Macquarie ask candidates to assign IP to the University are:
+Macquarie asks candidates to assign IP to the University because:

 - All universities have individual Intellectual Property Policies, which describe how their intellectual property is protected, exploited, and how any benefits arising from this are to be shared.